gseth/ControlAltAI-Nodes/README.md

 - **Supported Megapixels:** 0.1 MP - 2.5 MP (change stepping to 0.1 for fine-tuned selection)
 - **Note:** Generations above 1 MP may appear slightly blurry, but resolutions of 3k+ have been successfully tested on the Flux1.Dev model.
 - **Custom Ratio:** Custom Ratio is now supported.
-Enable or Disable the Custom Ratio and input any ratio.
+Enable or disable the Custom Ratio and input any ratio.
 (Example: 4:9).
 - **Preview:** The preview node is just a visual representation of the ratio.
 - **Divisible By:** You can now choose the divisibility by 8/16/32/64.
 By default, it is 64.
 To get fine-tuned results, choose divisibility by 8.
 Divisibility by 32/64 is recommended for Flux Dev 1.